 As an optional step, you can chop the garlic and ginger.
 Or you can add them whole or sliced, and strain the ramen stock to remove the large pieces of garlic and ginger later.

-In one saucepan (Pot 1), place the stock, ginger, garlic, spring onions, chili (if using), soy sauce and mirin.
+In one saucepan (Pot 1), place the stock, ginger, garlic, spring onions, chili (if using), soy sauce, and mirin.
 Stir and cover the pot.
 Let it come to a boil at medium high - high heat.
-Then lower the heat to medium and let it simmer for 25 minutes.
-Taste the base and add more soy sauce if needed.
+Then lower the heat to medium and let it simmer for 20 - 25 minutes.
+Taste the base and add more salt if needed.

 While Pot 1 is simmering, add water to the second pot (Pot 2), and bring it to a boil.
-Add the dried noodles to the boiling water, and cook according to package directions.
-I prefer cooking the noodles for ONE MINUTE LESS than what's recommended on the package, as the noodles will continue to cook for a bit longer when served with hot broth.
+Add the dried noodles to the boiling water and cook according to package directions.
+I prefer to cook the noodles for ONE MINUTE LESS than what's recommended on the package, since the noodles will continue to cook for a bit longer when served with hot broth.
 The straight ramen noodles I use here take 3 minutes to cook.
 Drain the noodles and divide into 4 bowls and set aside.

 Add the strained stock back into the pot and add the mushrooms (fresh and reconstituted dried mushrooms) , and let it cook for a further 5 minutes until the fresh mushrooms have softened.
 The ramen base is now ready.